Sojiro/ashokma/source/_posts/How-to-convert-value-to-a-string-in-JavaScript-2019-06-02.md

 console.log(stringObject === stringLiteral); // false
 ```

-As you can see, `stringObject` is value equals with `stringLiteral`, but do not string equals it.
+As you can see, `stringObject` is value equals with `stringLiteral`, but does not strict equals it.

 [mdn-docs-tostring]: //developer.mozilla.org/en-us/docs/web/javascript/reference/global_objects/number/tostring#parameters
 [mdn-docs-stringfy]: //developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify